-Approximately 1/3 of the states have some form of retail electric competition, but in many cases, the incumbent local utility is providing the service.
-No state has enacted retail choice legislation since 2000 and several states have scaled back or repealed retail choice initiatives.
-State retail electric markets have gained considerable attention in the last year due to significant increases in retail electricity prices.
+Less than 1/3 of the states have some form of retail electric competition, but in many cases, the incumbent local utility is providing the power supply.
+No state has enacted retail choice legislation since 2000 and several states have scaled back or repealed retail choice initiatives, most recently in 2007 Virginia passed legislation eliminating future retail competition for all customers except industrial customers with 5 MW or greater loads.
+State retail electric markets have gained considerable attention in the past few years due to significant increases in retail electricity prices.
 Escalating and volatile fuel prices are a key driver, but do not fully explain all the cost increases.
 Many state retail choice programs are either struggling or inactive.
 As noted in a previous report, on September 1, 2004, the State Corporation Commission of Virginia issued a press release describing the findings of its fourth annual report on retail choice in Virginia.
 The press release notes "that the electricity supply industry continues to struggle following price run-ups, disclosures of accounting and dated improprieties, creditworthiness issues and volatile fuel prices, particularly natural gas."
 The press release concludes "that Virginia is not the exception when it comes to the lack of competitive activity for electricity supply service.
 In other states with retail choice, energy markets are generally inactive with few customers able to purchase power at a price lower than their traditional utility company."